agl4/ansible-role-git-repos/README.md

 ### `git_repos.item.push_enabled`

-The role is enabled to push this repo back to `origin`.
+The role is enabled to push this repository back to `origin`.

 ### `git_repos.item.push_tags_enabled`

-The role is enabled to push tags on this repo back to `origin`.
+The role is enabled to push tags on this repository back to `origin`.

 ### `git_repos.item.pull_enabled`

-The role is enabled to pull this repo from `origin`.
+The role is enabled to pull this repository from `origin`.

 ### `git_repos.item.fetch_enabled`

-The role is enabled to fetch this repo from `origin`.
+The role is enabled to fetch this repository from `origin`.

 ## Dependencies